 Property and equipment are recorded at cost, less accumulated depreciation.
 Equipment consists primarily of restaurant equipment, furniture, fixtures and smallwares.
 Depreciation is calculated using the straight-line method over the estimated useful life of the related asset, which ranges from three to seven years.
 Expenditures for major additions and improvements are capitalized.
-Leasehold improvements are capitalized and amortized using the straight-line method over the estimated useful life of the asset, which ranges from five to 20 years.
+Leasehold improvements are capitalized and amortized using the straight-line method over the shorter of the lease term, including option periods that are reasonably assured of renewal, or the estimated useful life of the asset, which ranges from five to 20 years.